Julie Frye-Mueller: State Senate

 Frye-Mueller was elected to the state Senate as a Republican in 2020, defeating Libertarian challenger Gideon Oakes (no Democrat ran in the race).
 She represents Senate District 30, which covers the southern Black Hills region, specifically all of Custer and Fall River counties and a rural portion of Pennington County.
 She replaced the previous state Senator for the district, Lance Russell, who withdrew his name from the ballot.
 She took office in 2021.

 In the state Senate, Frye-Mueller aligned herself with a group of far-right Republicans.
 The group has occasionally clashed with the chamber's Republican leadership.
 In 2020, Frye-Mueller sponsored legislation to allow county courthouse employees to carry guns in courthouses.

 In June 2022, Frye-Mueller won the Republican primary by fewer than 40 votes, defeating State Representative Tim Goodwin, a challenger who was supported by Lee Schoenbeck, the president pro tempore of the Senate.
-Schoenbeck also opposed Frye-Mueller's political ally and seatmate, Tom Pischke of Dell Rapids.Tom Lawrence, South Dakota Senator Benched in 'Suckling' Advice Scandal, Daily Beast (January 30, 2023).
+Schoenbeck also opposed Frye-Mueller's political ally and seatmate, Tom Pischke of Dell Rapids.
 Frye-Mueller won the general election unopposed, as no Democrat ran.

 Frye-Mueller supports abolishing childhood vaccination requirements.
 In January 2023, Frye-Mueller introduced a bill to bar schools from requiring vaccines except for the measles, mumps and rubella vaccine.

-In the 2023 legislative session, her second term in the Senate, Frye-Mueller was sponsored a resolution in support of the January 6 attackers.
+In the 2023 legislative session, her second term in the Senate, Frye-Mueller sponsored a resolution in support of the January 6 attackers.
 That resolution was defeated in a unanimous committee vote.
 She was initially a member of the local government committee and health and human services committee.
-She was the lead Senate sponsor of a bill to create a severance tax for lithium mining operations in the Black Hills.Lee Strubinger, House approves lithium tax, SDPB Radio (January 27, 2023).
+She was the lead Senate sponsor of a bill to create a severance tax for lithium mining operations in the Black Hills.